Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Case study: electron-phonon bi-component fluid in graphite

-Panel \textbf{a} shows a strong impact of electron-phonon drag on the diffusive Seebeck coefficient~(\ref{eq:diff_S}) for all doping concentrations analyzed.
+Panel (\textbf{a}) shows a strong impact of electron-phonon drag on the Seebeck coefficient, as defined in \cref{eq:diff_S} for the diffusive regime, for all three charge carrier concentrations analyzed.
 First, for the strongly electron-doped case (orange), we see that the influence of electron-phonon drag is maximized at lower temperatures, and decreases steadily with increasing temperature.
-The decreasing behavior of $S$ upon increasing temperature qualitatively matches the behavior observed in samples with electron doping \cite{akrap_c_2007}.
-Upon progressively reducing the concentration of electrons, to weak electron doping (blue) or even weak hole doping (red), the curve $S(T)$ reverses its concavity and progressively shifts towards more positive values.
-The overall behavior matches the upward shift in $S$ experimentally observed upon increasing hole concentration~\cite{ayache_observation_1980,de_combarieu_thermoelectric_1973}.
-We note that these experiments discuss defects that increase hole concentration, but do not report the exact dopant concentration.
-Thus, our comparison with experiments is meaningful at the level of the observed trend upon increasing hole concentration.
+The decreasing trend of $S(T)$ upon increasing temperature qualitatively matches the behavior observed in samples with electron doping \cite{akrap_c_2007}.
+Moreover, we see that upon decreasing the concentration of electrons to weak electron doping (blue), and further increasing the concentration of holes to weak hole doping (red), the curve $S(T)$ reverses its concavity and progressively shifts towards more positive values.
+Several experiments spanning different doping levels (e.g., via intercalation) are available in the literature \cite{ayache_observation_1980,de_combarieu_thermoelectric_1973, elzinga_thermal_1982,uher_thermopower_1982,sugihara_thermoelectric_1983,akrap_c_2007}.
+While these works do not directly measure the carrier concentration, they discuss how varying doping (e.g., the intercalation stage) tunes the carrier imbalance from electron-dominated to hole-dominated, which correlates with an unambiguous upward shift of $S(T)$ matching our simulations.

-Predictions for the diffusive electrical conductivity~(\ref{eq:diff_sigma}) are shown in \textbf{b}, and display a significant dependence on doping --- samples with strong electron doping ($-10^{20} \rm cm^{-3}$) show a conductivity that is about one order of magnitude larger than weakly electron-doped and weakly hole-doped samples over the entire temperature range analyzed.
-For all doping concentrations, predictions for the electrical conductivity are negligibly affected by considering or not electron-phonon drag.
+Predictions for the diffusive electrical conductivity, defined in \cref{eq:diff_sigma} and shown in panel (\textbf{b}), also display a significant dependence on doping.
+Samples with strong electron doping ($-10^{20} \rm cm^{-3}$) show a conductivity that is about one order of magnitude larger than weakly electron-doped and weakly hole-doped samples over the entire temperature range analyzed.
+For all doping concentrations, predictions for the electrical conductivity are negligibly affected by whether electron-phonon drag is included or neglected.

-The total diffusive thermal conductivity~(\ref{eq:diff_kappa}) includes electronic and phononic contributions, and is shown in \textbf{c}.
-Strong electronic doping induces a small but noticeable ($<5\%$) increase compared to weakly electron- or hole-doped samples.
+In panel (\textbf{c}), we report the total diffusive thermal conductivity, \cref{eq:diff_kappa}, including electronic and phononic (lattice) contributions.
+Strong electronic doping induces a small but noticeable ($\lesssim5\%$) increase compared to weakly electron- or hole-doped samples.
 Similarly to the electronic conductivity, electron-phonon drag has a negligible influence on the thermal conductivity.